KBNLresearch/isolyzer/README.md

 * Also a correct file *size* alone does not guarantee the integrity of the image (for this there's not getting around running a checksum on both the image and the physical source medium).
 * Other types of hybrid filesystems may exist (but I'm no aware of them, and the available documentation I could find about this is pretty limited)

+## Installation

+    pip install isolyzer

+(May need super user privige, in which case use `sudo pip install jpylyzer`)

+To upgrade from a previous version:

+    pip install isolyzer -U

 ## Command line use